AlicePagano/iQuHack/README.md

 Do you remember those old festivals in which you would mount your fiery horse, and spin around while your parents were watching you?
 Well, here we go again (but quantum)!
 We have four mighty horses.
-Each time you buy a ticket you and your friends can mount up to three horses, and after each time you switch horse.
+Each time you buy a ticket you and your friends can mount up to three horses, and after each ride you must switch horse.
 Just to make sure you don't hurt the horses' feelings.
 So, the pattern of the ridden horses is:
-1. $0,1,2$
+- $0,1,2$
-2. $1,2,3$
+- $1,2,3$
-3. $2,3,1$
+- $2,3,1$
-4. $3,1,0$
+- $3,1,0$

-At the end of each ride the occupied horses make a neighing.
+At the end of each ride the occupied horses neigh.
 The one ridden in the middle actually makes two neighings!
 You know, first he answers the horse in front of him, and then the horse behind him.
-The free horse instead stays silent.
+The free horse instead remains silent.

 To me and you, all the horse noises seams the same.
 Really the same!
-But not to Bob, our *Parity checker* (yes, parity checker is a specific horce racing term).
-He knows how to talk with horses, and by hearing a couple of neighings (those after a single ride) he is able to understand if one of the horses is in distress!
+But not to Bob, our *Parity checker* (yes, parity checker is a specific horce-racing term).
+He knows how to speak with horses, and by hearing two couple of neighings (first+second, second+third) he is able to understand if one of the horses is in distress!
 However, Bob cannot stop the carousel.
 He will write down who is in distress, and give him an extra carrot that evening!
 Furthermore, by keeping one of the horses silent Bob is always able to understand who is in distress!
-While it would be a mess to hear from all the horses.
+It would be a mess to hear from all the horses at once.
+In particular, he would not be able to understand which horses are in distress if there are at least two.

 Bob is good at understanding horses.
 But he is simple-minded, he need the help of his friend Agent to decode the pattern and understand who and how many carrots are needed!

 So, what happens in a given ride is ($i$ is defined module 4):